aalevine/iex/README.md

 + Create a new database (or use the default, `postgres`) and specify your username and password.

-+ Save your Postgres database name, username, and password to your `.bash_profile`.
++ Save your Postgres database name, username, and password to your `~/.bash_profile`.
     ```
     export pg_database='postgres'
     export pg_user='austin'
     export pg_password='password'
     ```

-+ Install the `psycopg2` library, which allows Python to connect to our PostgreSQL server.
++ Clone this repo, and create a virtualenv to download the necessary packages.
     ```
+    cd path/to/repo/
+    virtualenv env
+    source env/bin/activate
-    pip install psycopg2
+    pip install psycopg2 requests
+    deactivate
     ```

 ### Running the Program